viralemergence/pharos-documentation/user-guide/README.md

 ---
-title: Quick start guide
+title: Data contributors' guide
 order: 3
 ---

-# Quick start guide
+# Getting started

 If you are a scientist working with open-access wildlife disease data, we welcome you to add your data to PHAROS.